pexip/os-erlang/README.md

 ### Security Disclosure

-We take security bugs in Erlang/OTP seriously.
-Please disclose the issues regarding security by sending an email to **erlang-security [at] erlang [dot] org** and not by creating a public issue.
+Please do not report security vulnerabilities through public channels, like GitHub issues, discussions, or pull requests.

+Please disclose the security issues following our [SECURITY](SECURITY.md) guidelines.

 ## Contributing